Contenuti in evidenza

 The greatest threat to our planet is the belief that someone else will save it.

-We are a research collective from the Department of Economics and Management at the University of Pisa, studying the interactions between climate policies, economic transformations, and redistributive mechanisms.
+Ecohesion Collective is a Research Center within the Department of Economics and Management at the University of Pisa that studies the interactions between climate policies, economic transformations, and redistributive mechanisms.
 Policies aimed at tackling climate change can in fact generate social and distributive tensions, hindering a transition toward a low-carbon and socially equitable economy.

-We tackle this challenge with a systemic and multidisciplinary approach that integrates economics, social sciences, and environmental policy.
-We analyze how climate and energy policies affect economic structures, income distribution, and access to resources.
-Our research focuses on redistributive mechanisms to support the ecological transition, assessing the social impact of emission reduction policies and exploring strategies to mitigate their regressive effects.
-Our work is organized around three main areas: social behavior and cohesion, macroeconomic simulations, and civic engagement.
+Ecohesion Collective addresses this challenge with a systemic and multidisciplinary approach that integrates economics, social sciences, and environmental policies, analyzing how climate and energy policies influence economic structure, income distribution, and access to resources.
+It studies redistributive mechanisms to support the ecological transition, assessing the social impact of emission reduction policies and strategies to mitigate their regressive effects.
+The Ecohesion Research Center's three areas of work focus on: social behavior and cohesion, macroeconomic simulations, and civic engagement.

 Behaviors and social cohesion